 Avoiding risk prevents children from developing properly

-If you do it right, children will develop a good sense of risk naturally
+Is risk taking good?
+Yes, children will develop a good sense of risk naturally

-We are too risk adverse
+Is risk taking good?
+Yes, we are too risk adverse

 Unfortunately, I have to say that the mom I watched that day is the exception rather than the rule.
 We have become so risk-averse that it’s making our kids increasingly vulnerable to the curveballs life throws.
 We seldom let them run to a neighbour’s house by themselves to play.
 We hover in playgrounds and talk about safety, yet we refuse to see what safety really is, which is giving children the skills and experience to navigate a challenging world, one skill building on another.

 We rarely let kids climb trees, build forts, and get filthy, yet we need to.
 We ran them to soccer practice when they could walk.
 We drove when they could learn to take the bus.
 Yes, something strange could have occurred.
 There is always that risk, but then something could happen to me when I step outside.
 I could get run over by a garbage truck the moment I leave my front door.
 The bottom line is that “risk” is not a dirty word.
 I’d rather live life and participate fully in its risks and rewards than stand at its edges.
 Wouldn’t you?